-Working together, your stories can help educate the public about Fragile X and inspire more research toward new treatments and an eventual cure.
+Your stories help educate the public about Fragile X and inspire more research toward new treatments and an eventual cure.

-But education and awareness go beyond telling your friends, neighbors, classmates, or coworkers about Fragile X.
+But education and awareness goes beyond telling your friends, neighbors, classmates, or coworkers about Fragile X.

 Picture this: Somewhere someone just found out their child has Fragile X syndrome.
-Somewhere a doctor will quietly inform their patient of a Fragile X-associated premature ovarian insufficiency (FXPOI) or tremor/ataxia syndrome (FXTAS) diagnosis.
+Or a doctor is quietly informing a patient of a Fragile X-associated premature ovarian insufficiency (FXPOI) or tremor/ataxia syndrome (FXTAS) diagnosis.

 Somewhere someone will learn they’re a premutation carrier and wonder if they’ll be able to have the family they always wanted.

 And somewhere someone will feel alone, confused, and scared.

 Your stories help assure them they’re not alone, that it’s OK to be confused and scared, and that they’ll make it through this just like so many have before them.